 The role of leadership for innovation, then, is not to come up with great ideas.
-The role of leadership for innovation is to create a context and structure for fulfillment of ideas that emerge throughout the organization to ensure these ideas are invested in, fostered, nurtured, developed, tested, iterated, and monetized to fulfill strategy.
+The role of leadership for innovation is to create a context and structure for the fulfillment of ideas that emerge throughout the organization to ensure these ideas are invested in, fostered, nurtured, developed, tested, iterated, and monetized to fulfill the strategy.

 Back to that Johnson & Johnson subsidiary: Working together on a new context for the organization, the employees, management, and executive and executive leadership created a new context for the organization and took a stand.
 They expanded the scope of their business, something they previously assumed that corporate would not allow.

-The leadership enrolled corporate and their own people in the new context for the company in a powerful way that touched, moved, and inspired people to take extraordinary action.
+The leadership enrolled corporate and their own people in the new context for the company in a powerful way that touched, moved and inspired people to take extraordinary action.
 Within six months, the subsidiary launched three new business units targeting three adjacent market segments.
 One of the three businesses fueled double-digit growth for the subsidiary for the next decade.
 Five years after the launch, the subsidiary had blown past its ambitious $150 million target with new products accounting for $500 million in annual revenue.
 Within a decade, revenue from the new business surpassed $1 billion.